 6: Ethical Standards

-Cadets are introduced to the ADC Code of Ethics.
+Cadets are introduced to the ADCRR Code of Ethics.
 They learn that Cadets (and Correctional Officers) are honest and do not lie, cheat or steal.
 Cadets are taught the value of teamwork and emphasis on working together to solve problems is part of the fabric of the seven week pre-service course.
-As part of encouraging this spirit of camaraderie, they are educated about the cultural diversity of the ADC workforce.
-They learn that ADC values diversity and that there is a zero tolerance for any acts or displays of discrimination.
+As part of encouraging this spirit of camaraderie, they are educated about the cultural diversity of the ADCRR workforce.
+They learn that ADCRR values diversity and that there is a zero tolerance for any acts or displays of discrimination.

 COTA Distinguished Graduate Program